Snowflake-Labs/semantic-model-generator/README.md

 ## Setup

 We currently leverage credentials saved as environment variables.
-Note, `host` is optional depending on your Snowflake deployment.

 A. To find your Account locator, please execute the following sql command in your account.